 The Bernina line runs from Italy to Switzerland (or vice versa) starting/ending in the Italian town of Tirano and starting/ending in the Swiss town of Chur.
 It passes through some of the most picturesque scenery in Switzerland and is available for travel in both winter and summer.
 A train ride through the Swiss Alps is beautiful at any time of year.

-We took the trip north in summer from Tirano as we were traveling to Zurich.
-The Bernina Express is my preferred choice of train from Italy to Zurich and a highly recommended trip.
+We took the trip north in summer from Tirano (where the Bernina Express route ends or begins depending on your direction of travel) as we were travelling to the Swiss city of Zurich.
+The Bernina Express is an excellent way to travel from Italy to Zurich (switch trains at Chur) and I highly recommend this train trip.

 - What is the Benina Express?

 - What is the route of the Bernina Express?

 - Where should I stay in Milan, Tirano and Zurich if I am traveling on the Bernina Express?

 - Is the Bernina Express worth the cost?
 (I share my thoughts on the Bernina Express experience)